Partnerships and Programs

 A cohort-style mentoring program provides an opportunity for Upper School students to explore careers, societal issues, and identity with adult mentors throughout the year.
 Our "allies," or adult women mentors, share their experiences and help guide students as they prepare to transition to higher learning.

-Recognizing that 96% of C-Suite women participated in athletics, we are connecting our leadership programming to the student-athlete experience.
-Our program for student-athletes is available to all Upper School students and prepares them to lead on and off the field.
+Recognizing that 94% of C-Suite women participated in athletics, we are connecting our leadership programming to the student-athlete experience.
+Our AthLEADs program prepares student-athletes to lead on and off the field.

 Women's Leadership Journeys Speaker Series